Carpal Tunnel Syndrome

-Occupations in which people are exposed to highly repetitive flexion and extension of the wrist (i.e., assembly workers) or regular use of hand-held vibratory tools (i.e., mechanics) have a significantly higher risk of developing CTS.
+Occupations in which people are exposed to highly repetitive flexion and extension of the wrist, such as assembly workers, or regular use of hand-held vibratory tools, such as mechanics, have a significantly higher risk of developing CTS.

 Symptoms of Carpal Tunnel Syndrome